 In one towel, you can make as many as 15 bibs.
 Just cut the bib’s shape and hem the edges or sew a bias tape of coordinating color and print and extend the tape to make the ties.
 This is a good sewing project for beginners in sewing.
 These look even more attractive if you use bright print towels.
 They are super absorbent and so comfortable that you make another set in just an hour.

 Very effective use of old towels is to turn them into your furry friend’s cushion.
 This is also a fun and simple project.
 Use a couple of towels, fold them in half, and sew them together to make it cushioned and comfortable for your pet.
 Then, put some fiber in between to make it soft and fluffy.

 You can even donate your old towels to a pet shelter near you.
 They use it as pets’ bedding, towels, cleaning rags, toys, and more.
 So keep collecting your old towels in a box and donate them once it is full.

 Kitchen Towel or Hand Towel

 Out of a large bath towel, you can make many small hand towels and kitchen towels as well.
 The more imagination you use, the better the result would be.
-You can attach some different prints or a border to make it look appealing.
+For example, you can attach some different prints or a border to make it look appealing.

 Some other ways in which you can upcycle your old towel is by turning them into cloth caddy, toy, pillow, bag, pot holders, spa towel wraps, Swiffer covers, spa slippers, pool robe for children, knee pads, and more.
 There are innumerable things you can make out of old towels.
 Upcycling the old towels requires using a sewing machine unless you are just making cleaning rags.
 With the help of a little sewing skill and your imagination, you can make amazing things out of your old stuff.